sshalem/JAVA/_2_Arrays/README.md

 [Back_to_top](#Table-of-contents)

- Question:
+ Question:<br />

- 	Write a class that creates an array of 10 numbers with Random numbers between 0-100,
+ 	Write a class that creates an array of 10 numbers with Random numbers between 0-100,<br />
-	and prints the total sum and the avarage.
+	and prints the total sum and the avarage.<br />

-This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...--
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.

 ```java